gradienthealth/pydicom-3/doc/guides/user/private_data_elements.rst

 The DICOM standard allows DICOM file creators to use `private data elements` to store information that is not defined by the DICOM standard itself.

-Private data elements are stored in a :class:`~pydicom.dataset.Dataset` just like other data elements.
+Private data elements are stored in a :class:`~pydicom3.dataset.Dataset` just like other data elements.
 When reading files with *pydicom*, they will automatically be read and available for display.  *pydicom* knows descriptive names for some 'well-known' private data elements, but for others it may not be able to